SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Subscripting
 ------------

-Extensions can add new forms of subscripting to an existing type.
+Extensions can add new forms of :ref:`subscripting <ClassesAndStructures_Subscripting>` to an existing type.
 This example adds an integer subscript operator to Swift's built-in ``Int`` type.
 This subscript operator ``[n]`` returns the decimal digit ``n`` places in from the right of the number,